oar-team/batsim/doc/dev_batsim.md

 repository.

-You can simply enter a shell that comes with all you need to build and test batsim with this command:
+You can simply enter a shell that comes with all you need to build and test Batsim with this command:
 ```sh
 nix-shell /path/to/datamovepkgs -A batsim_dev
 ```

 ## Using Docker

-If you need to change the code of batsim you can use the docker environment ``oarteam/batsim_ci`` and use the docker volumes to make your batsim version of the code inside the container.
+If you need to change the code of Batsim you can use the docker environment ``oarteam/batsim_ci`` and use the docker volumes to make your Batsim version of the code inside the container.
 ```bash
 # launch a batsim container
 docker run -ti -v /home/myuser/mybatrepo:/root/batsim --name batsim_dev oarteam/batsim_ci bash
 ```
-Then, inside the container run the instruction provided in the following part.
+Then, inside the container run the instructions provided in the following part.

-With this setting you can use your own development tools outside the container to hack the batsim code and use the container to only to build and test your your code.
+With this setting you can use your own development tools outside the container to hack the batsim code and use the container only to build and test your your code.

 ## Manual installation (not recommended)